wawhal/intercom-translate/README.md

 ### Internal Implementation

 1. When the user sends a message, it is sent to the webhook by intercom.
 2. The webhook translates the message to English using the Google Translation API and writes it as an internal note to the team.
-(No action is taken if the source language is English in first place)
+(No action is taken if the source language is English)
-3. Now when the the team member writes an internal note using `/translate <language-code> Message`, this note is again sent to the webhook and the webhook translates and sends it back to the user.
+3. Now when the the team member writes an internal note using `/translate <language-code>`, the conversation ID and the language code is stored in the database.
+4. Now when a team member writes an internal note in a conversation, if there is a language code associated with that conversation in the database, it is translated to that lanuage and sent to the user.
+5. When the team member types `/translate off`, the entry is deleted from the database.

 ## What does it use?